Sex and Love Tour

-The Sex and Love Tour was the tenth headlining concert tour by the Spanish recording artist Enrique Iglesias.
+The Sex and Love Tour was the tenth headlining concert tour by Spanish recording artist Enrique Iglesias.
 The tour supported his tenth studio album, Sex and Love (2014).
 Beginning in February 2014, Iglesias performed in the Americas, Asia, Africa, and Europe.
-The singer embarked on a separate co-headling tour with Pitbull for shows in the United States and Canada.
+The singer embarked on a separate co-headlining tour with Pitbull for shows in the United States and Canada.